 Top Five Supergirls

-Top Five Week is still rolling!
+Top Five Week is still rolling (check here to see an archive of all the top five lists featured so far)!
 Today, let’s take a look at the top five Supergirls from DC (not counting Power Girl!).

 I don’t blame Steve Seagle.
 Really, I don’t.